A Short Account of the Destruction of the Indies: Legacy

 A Short Account of the Destruction of the Indies marks a significant moment in the way 21st century colonial Latin American historians would address world history.
-By comparing what historians know today about colonial Latin America, with the descriptions and recommendations given by De Las Casas in A Short Account, they are able to understand more about Europeans biases, prejudices, and outlook on the colonization of the Americas.
-De Las Casas' A Short Account, was a revised history of the conquest, in the way that he includes facts that would aid him in his argument.
+By comparing what historians know today about colonial Latin America, with the descriptions and recommendations given by De Las Casas in A Short Account, they are able to understand more about Europeans' biases, prejudices, and outlook on the colonization of the Americas.
+De Las Casas' A Short Account was a revised history of the conquest, in the way that he includes facts that would aid him in his argument.
 Political scientist Diego von Vacano argued De Las Casas' A Short Account, revealed the ways 16th century scholars used rhetoric to lobby for changes during the Spanish colonization of the Americas.
 In his earlier writings De Las Casas advocated the defense of indigenous peoples by recommending the use of African slaves as an alternative to indigenous people, but later repudiated the suggestion and condemned both the enslavement of indigenous people and Africans.
-De Las Casas supported the overall Spanish colonial experiment in the Americas, while condemning the abuse of the indigenous people.

 De Las Casas used the term "New World" to look at the Americas and Western hemisphere and did not use the term or idea of the "ancient world" as a way to describe Spain, Europe and the Eastern hemisphere.
 This linguistic shift marked a transition in historical text and thought by moving away from the medieval view of geography and world history to a more modern view.
 De Las Casas addressed the new population in the Americas and introduced it in a political way in addressing the Spanish King.
 De Las Casas introduced and presented the people of the Americas in the context of the Spanish empire.